Grünau im Almtal

 Grünau im Almtal is a village in the Austrian state of Upper Austria.

 Geography

 Grünau is surrounded by mountains with a central river (Alm) that runs throughout the valley.

 Sport

 Grünau also has a passionate connection with their local football team, UFC Drack Bau Grünau.
 Home games are played at the local football arena, Sportplatz Union Grünau.

+Other

+Near the Almsee lake, there is Hubertihaus, a hunting lodge of the House of Hanover.